Ellaluo/ProductAp/README.md

 ### JWT Bearer authentication covered _Create_, _Update_ and _Delete_.

 We should have _Role Based Access Control_ to have a achieve better authentication/authorisation practice.
-Due to time limitation, I only implemented the most basic authentication, i.e. protect the _non-idempotent_ operations.
+Specifically, assign user _roles_, but use _permissions_ to control the access.
+Due to time limitation, I only implemented the most basic authentication, i.e. protecting the _non-idempotent_ operations.